suyZhong/SQuaLity/README.md

 - `select`: count the distribution of the SELECT statements (RQ2)
 - `join`: count the distribution of the JOIN statements (RQ2)

 Note: for RQ2, might take a long time to run the analysis due to SQLite's large test suite.
-Will parrelize the analysis in the future.
+Will parrallelize the analysis in the future.

 ### Execute test suites